In this article I am going to compare the Olympus OMD EM1 Mark II vs the Panasonic GH5. I own both of these top of the range Micro 4/3 cameras.

-Olympus OMD EM1 Mark ii vs Panasonic GH5 – Image Stabilisation
+Olympus OMD EM1 Mark II vs Panasonic GH5 – Image Stabilisation

 One of the big new additions to the Panasonic GH5 over the Gh4 is in body image stabilisation.
 Traditionally this has always been one of the big advantages that Olympus had over Panasonic.

-However now that Panasonic have added this to the GH5 it really is a great benefit.
+However now that Panasonic have added this to the GH5 it really is a great improvement.
 Not only does it allow you to handhold shots at much lower shutter speeds enabling you to use a lower ISO but I also find it results in a much higher keeper rate for virtually all photos that you take.

 So how does the image stabilisation compare between these two models.

-Olympus claims 5.5 stops of stabilisation on the Em1 Mark ii and Panasonic claims 5 stops on the GH5.
+Olympus claims 5.5 stops of stabilisation on the EM1 Mark II and Panasonic claims 5 stops on the GH5.

 In my testing I found that I could comfortably handhold the Olympus at shutter speeds as low as 1-2 seconds at 12mm and still consistently get tack sharp images.
 Some even claim shutter speeds as low as 10 seconds are possible but I think that is a bit hit and miss and requires propping yourself up against a wall or tree to try and minimise any movement in your body.